nunofachada/cf4ocl/docs/userguide.md

 };
 @endcode

-The cost to this flexibility is that encapsulation for the two abstract classes is lost.
-However, the properties and functionality of these classes are private, in the sense that they should not be directly handled by client code.
-They are not part of the _de jure_ public API, which minimizes the issue of lost encapsulation, keeping the architecture simple while guaranteeing an implementation of inheritance in C.

 Methods are implemented as functions which accept the object on which they operate as the first parameter.
 When useful, function-like macros